Essential Components to your Disaster Recovery Plan

 - Data Accessibility

 - When disaster strikes, you don’t need to waste time searching for information.
 By securely storing your data with a third-party professional that provides 24/7 response time, your data is both protected and easily retrievable.
-With cloud-based records management and a physical backup site, data retrieval is readily available, allowing your business to recover quickly.
+With web-based records management and a physical backup site, data retrieval is readily available, allowing your business to recover quickly.

 - Know Your Plan Works